codeinred/recursive-variant/README.md

-# Recursive Variant Authority: A Library for Recursive Variant Types
+# `rva::variant`: Recursive Sum Types for C++

+_Provided by the Recursive Variant Authority.
+We stand united in opposition to the [TVA](https://youtu.be/nW948Va-l10).
+May your variants never be pruned._

 Variants are exceedingly useful in C++, but they suffer from a singular and fundamental shortcoming: unlike sum types in many other languages, there's no